ruelalarcon/a_plus/README.md

 - Votes can be removed (except creator's upvote)

 ### Template Search Ranking

+Templates on the search page are not simply filtered (meaning, once you create a template you should never have an empty search), they always "show" all the templates paginated, it's just that they are ordered according to the search parameters via the following classifications:

 1. Number of matching fields (name, term, year, institution)
 2. Institution match priority
 3. Name match priority